 WHY JOIN US?

-- When you foster an animal, you are helping save his/her life!
+- When you foster a shelter animal, you are helping save his/her life!

-- Fosters provide invaluable socialization opportunities for shelter animals.
+- Fostering provides invaluable socialization opportunities for shelter animals.

 - Enjoy temporary companionship if you're unable to have a pet long-term.